GENIVI/rvi_core/hvac_demo/README.md

 The release will be created in a subdiretory named ```backend```

+# DEMO LAUNCH

+## LAUNCH THE BACKEND RVI NODE

+In its own window, launch the backend rvi node that the subscription service and mobile device emulator will connect to.

+	./rvi_node.sh -n backend

+Make a note of the Service Edge URL address printed out by the logging service.

 ## LAUNCH THE VEHICLE RVI NODE

+* Please note that the backend node must be started before the vehicle node. *

 In its own window, launch the vehicle RVI node that will serve the HVAC emulator.